 After studying Spanish and art history in college, I decided to make Spain my permanent home in order to completely immerse myself in Iberian culture and become fully fluent in Spanish.
 I spent my first year in A Guarda, a coastal fishing village in northwest Spain that sits right on the Portuguese border.
 After that I spent three years in Madrid where I worked in tourism, taught English, and pursued a master’s degree in museums and art historical heritage at the Complutense University of Madrid.

-From hiking the Camino de Santiago across northern Spain (twice) and sailing up the Tagus River from Lisbon to exploring countless medieval castles and cathedrals throughout the Iberian Peninsula, I’ve dedicated all my spare time to discovering Spain and Portugal and am eager to share my knowledge, passion and enthusiasm.
+From hiking the Camino de Santiago across northern Spain (twice) and discovering the awe-inspiring land and seascapes of the Azores Islands, to exploring countless medieval castles and cathedrals throughout the Iberian Peninsula, I’ve dedicated all my spare time to discovering Spain and Portugal and am eager to share my knowledge, passion and enthusiasm.

 A native of Memphis, Tennessee, I am also an avid equestrian, having competed since the age of seven.

 Start planning your trip to Europe with Allan

 Although slightly removed from the sandy, sun-drenched beaches of Spain’s Costa del Sol, Finca Cortesin offers timeless serenity and seclusion.
 It is surrounded by immaculate gardens and the tranquil rolling hills of Andalusia, and offers sweeping views down to the sea.
 Fragrant jasmine covers the white, colonial-style buildings and inside, the tastefully diverse decor has touches of old-world charm around every corner, from Islamic tiles to Portuguese doors reclaimed from churches and monasteries.
 There’s an Alhambra-inspired ‘Moroccan chill out’ area and a library with a wood-burning fire as well as sizeable salt-water swimming pools and great food; altogether a destination and experience to covet.